Come along and celebrate the launch of the final stage of the Glebe foreshore walk on Saturday 25 October.

-The design has been developed in conjunction with the land owners, the Department of Education, along with Sydney Secondary College and other key stakeholders.
+The design of the pathway link was developed in conjunction with the land owners, the Department of Education, along with Sydney Secondary College and other key stakeholders.

-- more than 50 new native trees including eucalypts and black wattle
+- over 50 new native trees, including eucalyptus and black wattle

 - hundreds of shrubs and native grasses